-I recently went to a workshop and during the break I happened to sit next to a woman I did not know.
+I recently went to a workshop and during the break I happened to sit next to a woman I did not know before.

 We started talking casually.
 During our conversation she told me that she used to be a Qi Gong teacher before she moved to the small city she now lives in.
 I asked her why she stopped teaching Qi Gong.
 And she said: “Well, there are many therapists in my town and so there are already some Qi Gong teachers.
 But they are really not good, you know.”

-Just then the break was over, and I didn’t talk to that woman again (she left early).
+Just then the break was over, and I didn’t get to talk to that woman again (she left early).
 But I continued thinking about that conversation over the last weeks.

 Why did this woman decide to speak bad of the other Qi Gong teachers?

 Actually this is something I recognize a lot in the Qi Gong (and Taijiquan) community.
 And I wonder: Why should only YOUR teacher be the best or YOUR style the most applicable or YOUR form the most authentic?